hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 each, and "common" DNS names in network.lan that lead to the closest service instance in the network depending on node's location within the network?

+The configuration examples in this document assume the network in the following
+figure:

 ```
                        +---------------------+
                        |  Other DNS Servers  |